 The Securitization Law authorizes the Authority to adopt financing orders approving the issuance of restructuring bonds.
 The Securitization Law also provides that any financing order will be irrevocable after the time for any appeal to such financing order has lapsed.
 The Securitization Law requires that the proceeds of the restructuring bonds be used by the Issuer to purchase restructuring property from the Authority and to pay or fund upfront financing costs.
-It also requires that the Authority use the proceeds of the restructuring bonds it receives from its sale of the restructuring property to the Issuer only to pay approved restructuring costs which include, according to Financing Order No. 2, the costs of repurchasing, redeeming, repaying or defeasing certain of the Authority's outstanding indebtedness and upfront financing costs, and if funds remain after the approved restructuring costs are paid, to refund or credit to consumers any such surplus, to the extent practical.
+It also requires that the Authority use the proceeds of the restructuring bonds it receives from its sale of the restructuring property to the Issuer only to pay approved restructuring costs which include, according to Financing Order No. 3, the costs of repurchasing, redeeming, repaying or defeasing certain of the Authority's outstanding indebtedness and upfront financing costs, and if funds remain after the approved restructuring costs are paid, to refund or credit to consumers any such surplus, to the extent practical.

-Prior Transaction and Proposed Future Transactions
+Prior Transactions and Proposed Future Transaction

 On December 18, 2013, pursuant to Financing Order No. 1 adopted by the Authority on October 3, 2013, the Issuer issued \$2,022,324,000 of 2013 Restructuring Bonds.
 The Issuer used the proceeds of the 2013 Restructuring Bonds to purchase the 2013 Restructuring Property, including the 2013 Restructuring Charges.
 The 2013 Restructuring Property was pledged by the Issuer to the payment of the 2013 Restructuring Bonds.
 The Authority used the net proceeds from the sale of the 2013 Restructuring Property to retire debt and other obligations of the Authority.
-The 2013 Restructuring Property secures only the 2013 Restructuring Bonds and does not secure the 2015 Restructuring Bonds.
+The 2013 Restructuring Property secures only the 2013 Restructuring Bonds and does not secure the 2015 Restructuring Bonds or the 2016A Restructuring Bonds.

 Pursuant to the amended Securitization Law, the Issuer may issue additional restructuring bonds.
-Any additional issuance of restructuring bonds will be separately secured by distinct collateral pursuant to a new financing order and new transaction documents, including a separate trust indenture.
-On June 26, 2015, the Authority Trustees adopted Financing Orders No. 2, No. 3 and No. 4, which allow the Issuer to issue additional restructuring bonds prior to December 31, 2016.
-All such financing orders are substantively the same, and each permits the Issuer to issue, in one or more issuances, new restructuring bonds in an aggregate amount not to exceed the Additional Authorized Amount.
+The additional issuances of restructuring bonds are to be separately secured by distinct collateral pursuant to a new financing order and new transaction documents, including a separate trust indenture.
+On June 26, 2015, the Authority Trustees adopted Financing Orders No. 2, No. 3 and No. 4, which allow the Issuer to issue additional restructuring bonds in an aggregate amount not to exceed the amount authorized by the Securitization Law.
 Each such financing order also authorizes restructuring bonds that will be secured by a separate restructuring charge that would be created pursuant to that financing order.